mackenziehuber/E02a-Control-Structures/README.md

   - What do you think the program did with what you typed in answer to the question?

+  Because the program did not have anything to do with a response, it sent me back to the starting point of terminal.

 - Open main02.py.
 Before running it, describe how this is different than main01.py.

+It will produce the same result, but it is different because there is an extra step of designating the term 'color.'

   - What do you think the color = input() will do?

+  This designates what the term color means within the code.

   - Run the program in the terminal and answer the question.
 Did the program do what you expected?

+  No, the program is designating the answer to the input "What is my favorite color" to be the 'color'.
+So after you answer the input, Python reprints your answer.

 - Open main03.py.
 Before running it, describe how this is different than main02.py.

+This code provides a correct answer for the user, instead of simply reprinting the whatever color the user types in.
+Python will tell the user to try again until they guess correctly.

   - What is happening on lines 9–12?

+  These lines designate the correct answer and the responses for correct and incorrect answers by the user.

   - Why are lines 10 and 12 indented?

+  They're indented because they are dependent upon the line of code written above them.

   - Run the program and answer the question.
 What happens if you don’t capitalize Red?

+  It takes it as an incorrect answer.

   - What does this tell you about "color"?

+  It needs to be tweaked to say "red," and then we need to add a command to turn each response into all lower case before Python processes the result.

 - Open main04.py.
 Before running it, describe how this is different than main03.py.

+This fixes the issue of different ways to type 'red' in a different way than I explained above.
+It does this by indicating clor can be 'Red' or 'red'.

   - What problem is this trying to solve?

+   The lower case 'red' answer issue.

   - Run the program and answer the question.
 What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)?

+  Any response besides 'red' and 'Red' are considered incorrect, and Python prints "Sorry, try again."

 - Open main05.py.
 What do you expect line 9 to do?

+Convert answers to be a string of all lower case letters.

   - What problem is it trying to solve?

+  The issue of different combinations of capitalizing the word 'red'.

   - Run the program and answer the question.
 What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)?

+  Python takes this as an incorrect answer.

  - Open main06.py.
 How is line 9 different than in main05.py?

+It includes '.strip' after '.lower'.

    - What would you guess .strip() is doing?

+The '.strip' removes extra spaces(/characters) on either side of the answer.

    - Run the program and answer the question.
 Is there another way of writing “red” that will break this logic?

+   If you mispell the word 'red,' Python will count this as an incorrect answer.

  - Open main07.py.
 Before running this program, how do you expect this to be different than main06.py?

+ This program leads users in the correct direction instead of letting them guess aimlessly.

    - What is happening on line 12?

+   Its using the 'elif'/else if command to designate another possible response by the user.

    - Run the program and answer the question.
  - Open main08.py.
 What is the purpose of line 9?
    - Why are lines 10–17 indented?